syxc/kmp-app/README.md

 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

-You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.
+You can open the web application by running the `:shared-compose:wasmJsBrowserDevelopmentRun` Gradle task.